Skip to main content

 Past performance does not predict future returns.

-In the 1st quarter of 2025, the Guinness Global Quality Mid Cap Fund returned -10.9% (in USD) whilst the MSCI World Mid Cap Index returned -0.3%.
-The Fund therefore underperformed the MSCI World Mid Cap Index by 10.6 percentage points.
-Discrete 12m returns are shown below.
+In April, the Guinness Global Quality Mid Cap Fund returned 0.1% (in USD) while the MSCI World Mid Cap Index returned 1.1%.
+The Fund therefore underperformed the Index by 1.0 percentage point.
+Further performance data is shown below.

-In this commentary we assess these leading drivers of market returns and fund performance in Q1 and report on the leading and lagging holdings in our 30-stock portfolio.
+In this commentary linked below, we assess the effects of tariff uncertainty and the leading and lagging holdings in our 30-stock portfolio.

 Past performance does not predict future returns